Whittier Chapter 13 Bankruptcy Lawyer

 Lien Stripping In Chapter 13

 If the current market value of your home is less than the current balance on your first mortgage, and you have a second mortgage on the home, you may be able to strip off that second mortgage and treat it as unsecured debt in your Chapter 13 plan.
 Since the plan usually does not have to pay your unsecured debts in full, you may end up paying a small fraction of the second mortgage through the plan.
 Upon plan completion, the remaining portion of the stripped-off second mortgage is discharged.
 In today’s housing market, this is a significant benefit to Chapter 13 that is currently not available under Chapter 7.
+Call us today for a Free 20 minute strategy session.

 Call For Your Free 20 Minute Phone Strategy